-- Before6 years of age: there is a better prognosis possibly due to longer time period for , revascularization and remodeling of the femoral head.
+- Before 6 years old: There is a better prognosis possibly due to longer time periods for revascularization and remodeling of the FH.

-- After 8 years old: more likely to have poor prognosis with significant symptoms, restricted range of motion (ROM), and early degenerative arthritis.
+- After 8 years old: higher chance of poor prognosis with significant symptoms, including restricted range of motion (ROM), and early degenerative arthritis.

-Practitioners should obtain information about stairs and level of floors in the household because these can be architectural barriers to patients with impaired mobility or weight bearing restrictions.
+Practitioners should obtain information about the household number of stairs and levels, because these can be architectural barriers to patients with impaired mobility or weight bearing restrictions.

-If not treated , patients can have uncontrolled pain and impaired mobility that can limit quality of life or interfere with school functioning.
-A missed diagnosis can also lead to osteonecrosis of the femoral head; and a risk of legal action due to lost treatment opportunity.
+If not treated, patients can have uncontrolled pain and impaired mobility that can limit quality of life or interfere with school functioning.
+A missed diagnosis can also lead to osteonecrosis of the FH; and a risk of legal action due to lost treatment opportunity.